ortus-docs/qb-docs/README.md

          .get();
 ```

-With Quick you can easily handle setting order by statements before the columns you want or join statements after a where clause:
+With qb you can easily handle setting order by statements before the columns you want or join statements after a where clause:

 ```cfc
 query = wirebox.getInstance('Builder@qb');